-February 14 is worldwide Valentine's day.
-Like many Western holidays, Valentine's day was also brought to Japan during the second half of the twentieth century.
-But this tradition has been slightly modified for the Japanese.
+Valentine’s Day is celebrated worldwide on February 14.
+Like many Western holidays, Valentine's Day was also brought to Japan during the second half of the twentieth century.
+But Japanese people twisted this tradition to add another custom.

-As a matter of fact, Valentine's Day in Japan takes place in two stages:
+As a matter of fact, Valentine's Day in Japan takes place in two steps:

-- giri-choco (義理 チョコ, literally "courtesy chocolate") offered to men they're frequently around but with whom they're unfamiliar, such as work colleagues.
-It's rather a sign of politeness or social obligation.
-Generally, the giri-choco is bought in stores.
+- giri-choco (義理 チョコ, literally "courtesy chocolate") offered to men they interact with frequently but with whom they are not familiar, such as work colleagues.
+It is considered an act of politeness or social obligation.
+The giri-choco is generally bought in stores.

 - honmei-choco (本命 チョコ, translatable as "chocolate of destiny") that women reserve for the man who matters most to them.
-These chocolates must be in a heart-shaped box.
-Honmei-choco has more value if it is handmade by the woman who offers it.
-It's often seen in Japanese movies or drama.
+These chocolates should be handed in a heart-shaped box and they carry a meaning closer to what is considered a love relationship in the Western world.
+The significance of honmei-choco is stronger if the woman made them herself.
+They are part of classic love declaration scenes in Japanese movies or drama.

-Note that there is also a third type of gifts, tomo-choco (友 チョコ, "friendship chocolate") that girls offer to to other girls.
+Note that there is also a third type of gift, tomo-choco (友 チョコ, "friendship chocolate") that girls offer to other girls.
 This tradition is most prevalent in middle and high schools.

-White Day, on March 14th, is the day when men who received chocolate on Valentine's Day should offer the woman a gift in return.
+White Day, on March 14th, is the day when men who received chocolate on Valentine's Day should offer a present in return.
 It may be (white) chocolate or cookies / marshmallows.
 If they got honmei-choco, they should rather offer jewelry or (white) lingerie.
 Japanese people don't offer present cards, neither on Valentine's Day nor on White Day.